-Stress?
-Hah!
 Executing barrel rolls at Mach 1.5?
-Nothing!
+Nothing.
 Bearing down on an enemy MiG with two more on your tail?
-Child's play!
+Child's play.
 Being responsible for the aerial safety of the Leader of the Free World?
-Piece of Cake!
-Taking orders from an aging Desert Storm vet who spits when he yells?
-You can take it!
-Having to routinely use a piddle pack?
-Well…
+Piece of Cake.
+Having a bag strapped in your suit so that you can go potty?
+Ye—wait...

-Being a fighter pilot involves boatloads (or planeloads) of stress—entire aircraft carriers of stress.
-Enlisted military serviceman/woman is considered to be one of the most stressful jobs in the world to begin with, and fighter pilot is one of the most stressful jobs in the military.
-Even if we set aside the fact that you are quite actively risking your life every single time you strap into your jet, there are still a bazillion other factors involved that would stress anybody out: the sheer cost of the machinery you are responsible for; the lives of all those on the ground/aircraft carrier beneath you as you take off, land, and fly around in a 20,000-lb hunk of metal and jet fuel; the safety of your squadron—heck, your country—if whatever mission you’re flying goes F.U.B.A.R.; being barked at day and night by your superior officers; having every moment of your life regimented and controlled; and seriously, HAVING TO WEAR A PIDDLE PACK.
+Being a fighter pilot involves boatloads (or planeloads) of stress.
+Enlisting in military service is considered to be one of the most stressful jobs in the world, and fighter pilot is one of the most stressful jobs inside the military.
+Even if we set aside the fact that you are quite actively risking your life every single time you strap into your jet, there are still a bazillion other factors involved that would stress anybody out.